acw414/eLISA/README.md

 eLISA is comprised of a Python script (***Python_eLISA.py***), which sorts through the file and extracts species names, and an R script (***R_eLISA.r***), which searches the Global Invasive Species Database and creates the output.
 These two scripts are run by using the bash masterscript (***eLISA.sh***).

-The user provides a .txt file containing eDNA sample reads and the country the sample was taken from as the inputs, and eLISA will determine the species present in each sample site, check them against invasive species databases using originr, and output is a file detailing the region-specific invasive species in each sample.
+The user provides two inputs: a .txt file containing eDNA sample reads and the country where the samples were collected. eLISA will determine the species present in each sample site, and check them against the [Global Invasive Species Database](http://www.iucngisd.org/gisd/) using the [*gisd(sp)*](https://github.com/ropensci/originr/blob/master/R/gisd.R) function in **[originr]**(https://github.com/ropensci/originr). eLISA then outputs a file detailing the region-specific invasive species in each sample.

 ![alt text](https://github.com/acw414/eLISA/blob/master/workflow.jpg "Program Workflow")